 Though they may be a nuisance to some, there are many reasons to appreciate squirrels.
 We love seeing them in our yard and watching the young squirrels scamper up and down the trees in play with their littermates.

 Our primary bird feeding station is in our back yard, which the dogs don’t have access to.
 Our dogs do have access to our fenced front yard which has one feeder.
 Any time they’re outside, our dogs prevent squirrels from eating from the bird feeder in our front yard but the back yard bird feeders have stations just for the squirrels.
-These little guys never fail to put a smile on our face.
+These little guys never fail to put smiles on our faces.

 Here are just a few interesting facts about squirrels:

-• The gray squirrel is one of the most common types of squirrel that are native to North America–but there is more than one species of gray squirrel.
+- The gray squirrel is one of the most common types of squirrels that are native to North America–but there is more than one species of gray squirrel.
 It gets its name from its gray fur, which can sometimes have a rusty or reddish tinge.
 Depending on where you live, you may have Eastern Gray Squirrels, Western Gray Squirrels or Arizona Gray Squirrels.

 Preventing the Squirrels from Taking Over Your Bird Feeder